tobiw777/PowerAIbot/README.md

 # PowerAIbot
 Project of two chatbots.
-First one is build with Python and TensorFlow and Tflearn libs.
+First one was built with Python and TensorFlow and Tflearn libs.
 Second uses Python and IBM Cloud tools, particularly Watson Conversation module.
 ## Getting Started
 This is public repo so just clone it!